core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Successful KUDOS Execution Initiated with a Request Message, where KUDOS Response #1 is Lost

-The server's first response is dropped by the network, thus the client retries and both sides end up deriving the same a CTX_NEW.
+The server's first response is dropped by the network, thus the client retries and both sides end up deriving the same CTX\_NEW.

 ~~~~~~~~~~~ aasvg